 - X.500 DISP can be used.
 The only open standard for directory replication is X.500 DISP (Directory Information Shadowing Protocol).
 All multi-master protocols are proprietary.
 So single master is essential if you want to have open standard multi-vendor replication.

-In Isode's experience, single master is a good choice for most directory deployments, and strongly preferable for many.
-For this reason, we have given priority to the single master enhancements described in this paper.
+In Isode's experience, single master is a good choice for many directory deployments, and strongly preferable in some situations.

 Requirements in the Event of Master Failure

 A key question for a single master architecture is "what if the master fails?"